JamBrain/DairyBox/README.md

 Then simply navigate to your version of the `ludumdare/www` folder in bash, and run `make`.

-#### Windows
-For a variety of reasons, you should build from inside the VM.

 #### Mac
 TODO: that wacky package manager whose name I forget